On the isomorphism problem for ultraproducts of $\mathrm{C}^*$-algebras in continuous model theory: Conclusion

-We now turn to a discussion of generalizations of \cref{thm:main-result-general} and \cref{thm:main-result}.
-We note that if a theory $\rT$ is \emph{stable} (in the sense of continuous model theory; cf. \cite[Definition 5.2]{FHS2:2014}), then any ultrapowers of model of $\rT$ with density character at most $\conti$ are isomorphic, without assuming the \CH (\cite[Theorem 5.6 (1)]{FHS2:2014}).
-Thus, we consider the following question:
+In conclusion, we discuss generalizations of \cref{thm:main-result-general} and \cref{thm:main-result}.
+We note that if a theory $\rT$ is \emph{stable} (in the sense of continuous model theory; cf. \cite[Definition 5.2]{FHS2:2014}), then all ultrapowers of models of $\rT$ with density character at most $\conti$ are isomorphic without assuming the \CH, since they are $\conti$-saturated (cf. \cite[Theorem 5.6 (1)]{FHS2:2014}).
+Thus, we are led to consider the following question: